misfir3/misfir3-org/site/content/post/p400-overview.md

 I plan to drop a few more posts (maybe group some days together or individual day posts).
 Some are already drafted, and I'll hopefully post them soon.

 ![Let's get going!](/images/p400-day1/road-ahead-1.jpg)

+PS - I'll drop links to the more detailed posts here once they are up.